miguel1117/Nano.Net/README.md

     "nano_3tjhazni9juaoa8q9rw33nf3f6i45gswhpzrgrbrawxhh7a777ror9okstch",
     Amount.FromRaw("1"),
     "POW_NONCE");

+// Publish the block to the network. await rpcClient.ProcessAsync(sendBlock);

+// Receive a transaction
 var receiveBlock = Block.CreateReceiveBlock(account, "PENDING_BLOCK_HASH", Amount.FromRaw("1"), "POW_NONCE"); // You can also get pending blocks for an account using the rpc client and use a PendingBlock object as an argument.

-// Publish the block to the network. await rpcClient.ProcessAsync(sendBlock);
 await rpcClient.ProcessAsync(receiveBlock);
 ```